full-path/ridesheet/src/getting-started.md

 - **A reliable internet connection**: Since RideSheet operates online, a stable internet connection is necessary for accessing and updating your data.
 - **Basic spreadsheet skills**: While RideSheet simplifies many tasks, familiarity with spreadsheet software, particularly Google Sheets, will be helpful.

+!!! tip "Google for Nonprofits"
+    For many nonprofit organizations, Google provides free or discounted access to its services through the [Google for Nonprofits](https://www.google.com/nonprofits/) program.
+Learn more about [eligibility requirements](https://www.google.com/nonprofits/eligibility/).ß

 ## What You Need to Set Up RideSheet

 ### Technical Skills